Custom Brand Styles

 If you click on one of the existing social icons, a modal will open that allows you to customize the social icon.

 In this modal, you can edit the title and the link that will generate in the social content block.
 The dropdown menu at the top of the modal is locked when you're working with the edit modal.
-When you select Save, you will receive a confirmation message in the lower right-hand corner of the window.
+When you select Save, you will see a confirmation message in the lower right-hand corner of the window.

 If you need to delete one of the social icons, hover over the icon for the one that you want to delete.
-The checkmark in the upper right-hand corner of the button will change and become an X. Click on this icon in order to delete the icon.
+The checkmark in the upper right-hand corner of the button will become an X. Click on this icon in order to delete the icon.

 A modal will open that asks you to confirm the action.